dhirpalshah/projects/README.md

 # projects
+WELCOME!

-just a couple projects that i built in my free time each project has their own readme for a basic overview of the project
+This is my little repo with some of my projects that I've built in my free time

+Feel free to click around - each project has its own README

-laptop got stolen (tough), so i've had to reupload local repo into git
+Unfortunately, my laptop was stolen recently, so I've had to redo all my local projects and put them here :(